vapoursynth/vapoursynth/doc/functions/video/resize.rst

    the parameters specified by the user.
 The resize filters can handle varying size and format input clips and turn them into constant format clips.

+   The resizers accept GPU resident clips and stay on the device, producing a GPU resident result.
+Scaling, depth and subsampling changes, Bob, ordered and random dither and the usual colour conversions are all implemented there, but the compute path does not cover quite everything the scalar path does.
+What it lacks it refuses with a message naming the reason — variable size or format input, *cpu_type*, error diffusion dither, integer samples wider than 16 bits, colour families other than Gray, YUV and RGB, and individual kernels, matrices, transfers and primaries it does not implement.

+   A refusal is an error, not a silent download, because a hidden fallback would turn one resident clip into two transfers per frame and say so only in a log line.
+Insert *std.GPUDownload* to resize those on the CPU, where every feature remains available; a CPU clip never reaches any of this and is unaffected.
+See :doc:`../../gpufilters`.

    If you do not know which resizer to choose, then try Bicubic.
 It usually makes a good neutral default.